Business rates relief

 - Post Office sorting offices.

-- Cinemas, theatres, museums, nightclubs, music venues, gyms and premises used for sporting activities.
+- Theatres, museums, nightclubs, gyms and premises used for sporting activities.

 - Properties that are not reasonably accessible to visiting members of the public.